Trent Richardson: Indianapolis Colts

-On September 18, 2013, Richardson was traded to the Indianapolis Colts for a 2014 first-round draft pick.
+On September 18, 2013, Richardson was traded to the Indianapolis Colts for a 2014 first-round draft pick (which turned into Johnny Manziel).

 The Colts were looking for a running back after a season-ending injury to Vick Ballard.
 In his first carry as a Colt, Richardson scored a one-yard touchdown against the San Francisco 49ers.
 He struggled through most of the season and was demoted in favor of Donald Brown on December 1, 2013.
 Richardson returned to his starting role in the Colts Week 15 game against the Houston Texans when Brown left due to injury, and recorded his first touchdown since Week 4 against Jacksonville.
 Richardson fumbled on his first career playoff carry against the Kansas City Chiefs in the Colts' Wild Card 45–44 victory.

 Richardson began the 2014 season splitting carries with veteran running back Ahmad Bradshaw, limiting his carries and yardage totals.
 Bradshaw was injured in a Week 11 game against the New England Patriots, making Richardson the lead back.
 However, after Week 13, Dan Herron replaced Richardson as the Colts' primary running back after totaling 88 yards on just eight carries, including a 49-yard touchdown run.
 In the 2014–15 NFL playoffs, Richardson was not active for Indianapolis' final two playoff games.
 He was suspended by the team for the AFC Championship Game against the Patriots after he missed a walk-through for what he called a "family emergency" and did not alert the team.
 On March 12, 2015, the Colts waived Richardson.